 4. How much progress have I made in achieving this goal?

-Tally the goal scores up – each goal should have a score out of 12.
-The financial goals that score the highest are likely your priority goals and are still very relevant to you and your year.
-Those that score very low have either become irrelevant, or can be put on a back-burner while you refocus your attention.
+Tally the goal scores up.
+The financial goals that score the highest are likely your priority goals and are still very relevant to you.
+Those that score very low have either become irrelevant, or can be put on the back-burner while you refocus your attention.

 Using the scoring system, I crossed a few goals off, chose my three most important goals, and wrote them down on a piece of paper to stick up next to my bed so I could be reminded of them every day.